LuCiFer3097/Chatbot/README.md

   - _As you have not overwritten the default Python version on the system, So you have to use Python 3.8 as follows:_
   - python3.8 -V
 ## Instructions
+  - Kindly make sure you have the latest python version i.e. 3.8 as the format in which the split function is used will throw                   an error in previous verisons.
   - To execute run the following command
     - **python3.8 chatbot.py**
   - Here is the list of the queries you can ask the chatbot